scrapfly/fingerprint-generator/README.md

 # Fingerprint Generator

-Fpgen (Fingerprint Generator) is an exhaustive browser fingerprint generator that mimics real world traffic & browser API data in the wild.
+A fast & comprehensive browser fingerprint generator that mimics real world traffic & browser API data in the wild.

 ---